If at all

 If at all can also be used in questions, most often with question words like 'when' or 'how'.
 In this sense, it implies two questions together, one more general and one more specific:

-Still having difficulties with 'If at all'?
-Want to improve your English?
-Test our online English lessons and receive a free level assessment!
+Still facing difficulties with 'If at all'?
+Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!

-Do you have smart way of remembering this rule?
-A tip to avoid making a mistake on 'If at all'?
+Do you know any tips to avoid making mistakes with 'If at all'?
 Share it with us!